helios-network/helios-core/docs/docs/develop/tools/injectived/02_using.md

 ```
 :::

-## Configuring `injectived`
+## Configuring `heliades`

-`injectived` enables you to interact with the node that runs on the Injective network, whether you run it yourself or not.
-To configure `injectived`, edit the the `config.toml` file in the `~/.injective/config/` directory.
+`heliades` enables you to interact with the node that runs on the Injective network, whether you run it yourself or not.
+To configure `heliades`, edit the the `config.toml` file in the `~/.injective/config/` directory.

 ## Example 1: Querying Blockchain State